ccamacho1966/BlueCatPoSh/README.md

 Connect-BlueCat -Server 'ipam.example.com' -Credential $bcCredential
 ```

 Your session will be stored in the $BlueCatSession variable.
 This session will be used as the default if you do not specify a session for other library cmdlets.
-You can create non-default sessions by using the -PassThru flag and catching the session variable as a return value.
+You can create non-default sessions by using the -PassThru flag and catching the session variable as the return value.

 For more information see: